log-oscon/Standards/Stylesheets/Coding Style.md

 ### Naming Classes

 We follow the general principles of [Block Element Modifier (BEM)](https://en.bem.info/) with our twist to make things fit our development needs.
-The selector types that we have are very similar to BEM, and we support both boolean modifiers and key value modifiers.
+The selector types that we have are very similar to BEM, and we support both boolean modifiers and key-value modifiers.
 The main differences lay in the fact that we separate modifier names with a double hyphen (`--`) and modifier values with a single hyphen (`-`).
 Also, we don't use multiple word modifiers, either for their names or their values (in the key-value scenario).

 To define our BEM entities we use the following string format:
 ```
 block[--blockModName[-modVal]][__element[--elementModName[-modVal]]]
 ```
+*Note:* camelCase is used to avoid confusion in the representation of the string parts.
+Its use is not endorsed by this style guide.

 Rules for each part of the string:
 * `block` and `__element` - The name of the block and element, respectively.
 Can be a multiple word name with hyphens between words.
-* `--blockModName` and `--elementModName` - Block and element boolean modifier name, respectively.
+* `--blockModName` and `--elementModName` - Block and element boolean modifier name or modifier key, respectively.
 Must be a single word, no hyphens or underscores.
 * `-modVal` - Modifier's value in key-value format.
 Must be a single word, no hyphens or underscores.

 Available selector variations: